-As a lifter, you're always looking for ways to maximize your results, break plateaus, and push your body to the next level.
+As a lifter, you're always looking for ways to maximize your results, break plateaus, and push your body to the next level so you can add the desired muscle size, mass, and strength.
 Drop sets, super sets, and giant sets are three intensity techniques that can help you achieve just that.
 This article will delve into each of these methods, their benefits, drawbacks, and address ten common questions.
-By the end, you'll be equipped with the knowledge to incorporate these techniques into your workout routine and make gains like never before.
+Lifters have been incorporating drop sets into their training routines for years in order to “chase the pump” and build muscle.
+One popular variation of drop sets involves taking a set to failure and with no rest, “dropping” the weight, performing an additional set to failure with a lighter weight, and repeating two to four times.
+This technique, known as drop sets with a lighter weight, is highly effective for muscle growth and increasing strength.

 Drop Sets